kbase/sample_service_validator_config/docs/build-and-deploy.md

 #### Validation and Build Steps

 Following the preparation steps is a sequence of validation and build steps, all run through the script-runner container simply using docker run.
-The only notable feature of the invocation of the script runner is that a local (i.e. in the GHA runner itself) directory `dist` is volume mounted into the container at `/kb/module/dist`.
+A local (i.e. in the GHA runner itself) directory `dist` is volume mounted into the container at `/kb/module/dist`.
 This allows the files generated within the container to be available locally.

 These steps carry out the following tasks:
     - validation source spec files